yunee19/yunee24/README.md

-#This is a Video Recoder using OpenCV
+#This is a Video Recorder using OpenCV

 ![img](https://github.com/yunee19/yunee24/assets/133479803/264a4b41-5053-41d5-aa90-d23aa8ca2dc0)